 Please notify Berkeley Law’s financial aid office if you intend to borrow a private educational loan for the upcoming academic year to ensure that the loan is certified in a timely manner.

 You may request a SHIP waiver if you have other comparable coverage.
 The deadline to submit the waiver is usually in July preceding each academic year.
 Actual deadlines can be found here: https://uhs.berkeley.edu/insurance/waiving-ship.
 SHIP waivers must be requested each year.
 Visit the SHIP website and review the SHIP Waiver FAQs for more information.

 The total amount of financial aid you are offered cannot exceed your Cost of Attendance, also known as a student budget.
 As an entering student, you may want to have your student budget increased to account for items that are not automatically included in your Cost of Attendance, such as relocation or computer purchase expenses.
 In turn, this could increase your student loan eligibility.
 Please visit the Cost of Attendance Adjustments webpage for more information.

 Typically, your federal loan service should receive your fall semester enrollment information in a timely manner through Berkeley’s use of the National Student Loan Clearinghouse.
 This is done automatically for entering students.
-Contact the Berkeley Law Financial Aid Office if you are in repayment and need to send a deferment form to your lender.
+Download and complete an in-school deferment request form and contact the Berkeley Law Financial Aid Office if you are in repayment and need to send a deferment form to your lender.

 In order to help you learn how to manage your finances while attending Berkeley Law and afterward, we suggest you consult the financial-literacy page.